Zenlytic/zenlytic-docs/_2_data_modeling_dashboard.md

 `label`: The label of the explore is what shows up to the end users of your data model.
 If not specified it defaults to the name of the explore.

 `description`: This is the description of the explore.
 This is helpful to let business users know what data is referenced here.
 `fields`: This is an optional parameter that you can use to limit the fields that are visible in the explore.
-For syntax look at the documentation for [field syntax in sets](../2_data_modeling_set.md#field-syntax).
+For syntax look at the documentation for [sets](../2_data_modeling_sets.md).

 `join_for_analysis`: This is a list of [join](../_2_data_modeling_join.md) names which you would like to be automatically performed when running analysis like `Explain Change`.
 The list of joins is meant to balance query speed and depth of information searched.
 Lots of joins will search many variables, but the query will take a long time to run.
 Very few joins will mean the queries run faster but look at fewer variables.